TUVIMEN/forumscraper/README.md

     stackexchange
     vbulletin

-scrapers that are instances of `ForumExtractor` class and also:
+scrapers that are instances of `ForumExtractor` class, and also:

     Extractor
     smf